ucsd-ets/datahub-docker-stack/Documentation/scripts.md

 After `python3 main.py` is called from main.yml, it does a few things to ensure the entire build process is correct, successful, and its outcomes (images + Wiki) ready for production or debug.
 See [main.main()](/scripts/main.py#L15)

-### 1. Prework: setup the build-info tree
+### 1. Prework: Setup the `build-info` Tree

 - It parses and stores static information defined in [spec.yml](/images/spec.yml).
 For more details, see [images.md](./images.md/#image-stack-details) for what information it contains. [`load_spec()`](/scripts/tree.py#L41)
 - It detects which files have been changed, which dictates which images will be rebuilt. [`get_changed_images()`](scripts/git_helper.py#L44)
-  - Currently, a change to the base image (datahub-base-notebook) will trigger a full rebuild on all children, but a change to one child image will NOT rebuild the parent image.
+  - Currently, a change to the base image (datascience-notebook) will trigger a full rebuild on all children, and a change to one child image will rebuild the parent image (so the child has something to inherit from in the build process) but not the siblings.
   - Detection is done on the basis of comparing the current commit pushed and the last commit pushed within the current branch.
-I.e. if any file was changed in `images/scipy-ml-notebook` in the current commit, but a file wasn't changed in any of the other image subdirs of `images`, then only scipy-ml will be updated.
+I.e. if any file was changed in `images/scipy-ml-notebook` in the current commit, but a file wasn't changed in any of the other image subdirs of `images`, the only scipy-ml and the base notebook will be updated.
 But there are some extra rules:
     - If the action is triggered by a PR, then it will check for ALL files changed in the PR instead of just the latest commit in the PR.
     - If you put "full rebuild" in your commit message, all of this logic is ignored and all images are rebuilt.
     - If this is the first Github Actions run of the current branch, all images are rebuilt.